-How to find this for your tweets: In your Buffer’s Analytics tab > Posts Report, you can view the potential reach of your post — your followers plus the followers of those who retweeted you.
+How to find this data: In your Buffer’s Analytics tab > Posts, you can view the potential reach of your post.
+We calculate that by adding your followers and the followers of those who retweeted you.

-Buffer for Business provides an export of this data that includes the specific number of potential users who saw the tweet (e.g., 1,513,289 as opposed to 1.5m).
+A paid Buffer plan provides an export Twitter report that includes the specific number of potential users who saw the tweet (e.g., 1,513,289 as opposed to 1.5m).

 Armed with this data, you can do one of two things: